mathewlowry/myhub-gpt/Co-creating your physical event with your online community 1.md

 Imagine you publish every provisional or final event item using standard.site within your event website.
 Your audience can:

 	* subscribe to only those event items that interest them,
-* comment on them within leaflet and/or share interesting selections to their Bluesky audiences
+	* comment on them within leaflet
+	* and/or share interesting selections to their Bluesky audiences
-* discover all the comments and Bluesky conversations about the leaflet page *from* the leaflet page
+* see all the comments and all the Bluesky conversations on the leaflet page
-* follow those conversations using their Bluesky app, or their Leaflet reader, or even a dedicated app you embed on your site or provide for their phones.
+* follow those conversations using their Bluesky app, or their Leaflet reader, or even a dedicated app you embed on your site or provide to them for their phones.

 Not only does this beat flooding your users' inboxes with every notification from across the entire event programme, it means *you don't have to build any of this.*